Sleepy Cat Cats Country Club OPENING HOURS:

 A. Firstly, all licensed catteries have to comply with the annual licensing/animal husbandry requirements.
 Secondly, particularly in surroundings cats are not fully used to, almost without exception, cats will tend to find a small corner to "adopt" - if it were a strange house instead of a boarding cattery, they would probably be located under a bed or a sofa!
 In any case cats sleep around 16 hours a day and so usually just curl up, particularly if unsure of their position.
 We feel that satisfying yourself with the people and the cats environment is probably more relevant as is security, as distinct from petsitters or neighbours, who with the best will in the world, may not see the cat(s) for days at a time if they have outside access, as the cat may be outside on its' own vacation for extended periods of time.

 Q12.
-My cat is very old and shy?
+My cat is very old and/or shy?

 A. We are very used to cats of all ages.
 We would however advocate older cats have an internal only run, as some with failing sight, hearing and weaker back legs can find it difficult to get back inside.
 Many older cats merely only move to eat, use the facilities and then return to their bed - great life ain't it!?!

 Q13.
-My cat has never been to a cattery before?
+My cat has never been to a boarding cattery before?

 Q14.
 Can I bring toys in for my cats?